yunkunrao/tendermint.com/content/tutorials/run-your-first-tmsp-application.md

 ---
 title: "Run your first TMSP application"
-description: "We explain what TMSP is and how to inspect TMSP applications using the tmsp_cli tool"
+description: "We explain what TMSP is and how to inspect TMSP applications using the tmsp-cli tool"
 date: "2015-12-16"
 categories:
     - "tutorial"
     - "TMSP"
-    - "tmsp_cli"
+    - "tmsp-cli"
 ---

 _This tutorial is first in a series.
-See [this post](/posts/tendermint-socket-protocol/) for links to all the tutorials in this series._
+See [this post](/posts/tendermint-socket-protocol/) for an overview of TMSP and links to all the tutorials in this series._

 ### A First Example

 Make sure you [have Go installed](https://golang.org/doc/install) and [put `$GOPATH/bin` in your `$PATH`](https://github.com/tendermint/tendermint/wiki/Setting-GOPATH).

-Next, install the `tmsp_cli` tool and example applications:
+Next, install the `tmsp-cli` tool and example applications:

 ```
 go get github.com/tendermint/tmsp/cmd/...
 ```

-Now run `tmsp_cli --help` to see the list of commands:
+Now run `tmsp-cli --help` to see the list of commands:

 ```
 COMMANDS: